 - Deborah Yonick -March 24, 2022

-The lab-grown diamond category has exploded on the consumer market in the last decade, particularly the past few years, positioning itself as an eco-friendly, sustainable alternative to natural diamonds.
+The lab-grown diamond category has exploded on the consumer market over the past decade, positioning itself as an eco-friendly, sustainable alternative to natural diamonds.
+But are lab-grown diamonds truly a more sustainable option than recycled natural diamonds?
+The answer may surprise you.